ioBroker/dm-utils/README.md

 Please keep in mind that there is no "Save" button, so in most cases, the form shouldn't contain editable fields, but you may use `sendTo<xxx>` objects to send data to the adapter.

+## `DeviceManagement` handlers

 ### InstanceInfo action handlers

-These methods are called when the user clicks on an action (i.e., button) for an adapter instance.
+These functions are called when the user clicks on an action (i.e., button) for an adapter instance.

 The parameters of this function are: